jose-donato/openbb-polymarket/README.md

 # Polymarket App for OpenBB Workspace

-This is an OpenBB Workspace app that connects to the Polymarket API, enabling the integration of prediction market data.
-It defines templates and widgets for visualizing Polymarket events, markets, price history, and analytics within the OpenBB Workspace interface.
+An OpenBB Workspace app that connects to the Polymarket API, enabling the integration of prediction market data.
+It defines widgets for visualizing Polymarket events, markets, price history, and analytics within the OpenBB Workspace interface.

 ## Connecting to OpenBB Workspace